stitchdata/docs/_developer-content/connect/guides/api/create-import-api-with-stitch-connect.md

 title: Create and Configure an Import API Source with the Connect API
 permalink: /developers/stitch-connect/guides/create-import-api-integration-with-stitch-connect
-summary: "Using the Stitch Connect API, create a new Import API integration and generate an access token.
+summary: "Using the Stitch Connect API, create a new Import API source and generate an access token.
 You'll also learn how to push data to the Import API after the source has been configured."

 product-type: "connect"
 content-type: "guide"